Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

 Donor Egg IVF is the most effective fertility treatment available.
 The likelihood of a successful outcome depends primarily on the fertility potential of the egg donor, and you should expect over 50% probability of a successful outcome with a highly fertile egg donor.

 We performed our first Donor Egg IVF treatment in 1988.
 Since that time, Donor Egg IVF has become a mainstream treatment for infertility.
 Over the years, we have streamlined and simplified the process of Donor Egg IVF to minimize interference with your lifestyle.
-A cycle of Donor Egg IVF treatment can take as little as two months and only requires 3 to 4 brief visits to the Clinic.
+A cycle of Donor Egg IVF treatment can take as little as two to three months and only requires 3 to 4 brief visits to the Clinic for the recipient mother.

 Donor Egg IVF Offspring

 Children conceived with the help of Donor Egg IVF are genetically linked to the male partner and the egg donor, but the female partner is the one who becomes pregnant, nourishes the baby throughout the pregnancy, and experiences the childbirth.

 The baby would get one set of genes from the dad and another from an egg donor, but you, mom carrying the pregnancy, would make that baby your very own.
 There is a whole new science of epigenetics that describes how our environment modifies the gene expressions and possibly the genes themselves.

 The epigenetic marks transmitted from the mother are a fine-tuned mechanism to control gene activation during the complex process of early embryogenesis.
 And this maternal influence continues throughout the pregnancy.
 You will imprint yourself onto the baby!
 By the time your son or daughter is born, that baby will be biologically yours.

 Your egg donor can be someone blood related to you (female partner) to preserve the genetic link, or you could choose a donor from one of the many egg donor agencies.
 Most (but not all) donor agency Donor Egg IVF treatments are anonymous.